 Whether you can sue someone for a dooring accident depends on your ability to prove they were negligent when they opened the vehicle’s door.
-The experienced New York bicycle injury lawyers at Catalano Law can help you establish your personal injury case.
+If the person who injured you is denying their liability, the experienced Syracuse bicycle injury lawyers at Catalano Law can help you establish your personal injury case and get the money you deserve.

 Dooring occurs when a person getting out of a vehicle opens a car door into the traffic lane without ensuring no cyclists are passing.
 Dooring occurs most frequently two to four feet away from stopped cars.